dereuromark/cakephp-dto/docs/README.md

 ```xml
 defaultValue="0" required="false"
 ```
-This similar to DB and for example not nullable integer columns with `0` as default value.
+This similar to DB and e.g. not nullable integer columns with `0` as default value.

 `null` is not a default value, but set via boolean `required` key independently from this and means you can set or get `null` as value.
 In PHP7.1+ this will have not an effect on default value behavior,